Transport in India: Modernisation

 In 1998, the Supreme Court of India published a directive that specified the date of April 2001 as deadline to replace or convert all buses, three-wheelers and taxis in Delhi to compressed natural gas.

+Biofuels

 The Karnataka State Road Transport Corporation was the first state transport undertaking in India to utilise bio-fuels and ethanol-blended fuels.
 KSRTC took an initiative to do research in alternative fuel forms by experimenting with various alternatives — blending diesel with biofuels such as honge, palm, sunflower, groundnut, coconut and sesame.
 In 2009, the corporation decided to promote the use of biofuel buses.

+Electric vehicles

 In 2017, the government announced that by 2030, only electric vehicles would be sold in the country.
 It also announced that by 2022 all trains would be electric.